 Tutoring and Writing Center

 The Tutoring & Writing Center (TWC) is a dynamic study space within the Gladhill Learning Commons (L-226) staffed by trained learning assistants and faculty who support current students in developing foundational skills and knowledge to successfully achieve their academic goals.
-Services include face-to-face and online tutoring, academic coaching and study skills advice, success workshops, and technology access and assistance.
+Services include face-to-face and online tutoring, online paper review, academic coaching and study skills advice, success workshops, and technology access and assistance.
 Students taking introductory courses in English, ESOL, communications, social sciences, education, business, arts, Spanish, and American Sign Language can drop-in and work with a learning assistant individually or in small groups, or for certain courses, connect online.
-For more information, visit frederick.edu.
+For more information, visit frederick.edu/tutoring.

 Science, Technology, Engineering, and Math (STEM) Learning Center

 The STEM Learning Center (SLC) is a dynamic study space in Braddock Hall (B-212) staffed by trained learning assistants and faculty who support current students in developing foundational skills and knowledge to successfully achieve their academic goals.
 Services include face-to-face and online tutoring, academic coaching and study skills advice, success workshops, and technology access and assistance.
 Students taking introductory courses in science, engineering, computer science, and mathematics can drop-in and work with a learning assistant individually or in small groups, or for certain courses, connect online.
-For more information, visit frederick.edu.
+For more information, visit frederick.edu/tutoring.

 Departmental Make-up Exams–In the event of a missed test, the Testing Center provides proctoring for departmental make-up exams by arrangement with the instructor.